Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

 These results clearly show that the decay constant $\hat{F}_{0}$ increases in direct proportion to the one-fourth root of the number density of the instantons and anti-instantons.
 The slope of the numerical calculations is consistent with the slope of the prediction~(\ref{eq:pion_decay}).
-However, the error of the slope $A_{1}$ obtained by fitting is more than 13$\%$.
+However, the error of the slope $A_{F}$ obtained by fitting is more than 13$\%$.
 Moreover, the numerical result~(\ref{eq:f0_num_res_1}) is larger than the result of the chiral perturbation theory~(\ref{eq:chi_pt_f0}) and the prediction~(\ref{eq:f0_pred}).
 Accordingly, we improve the computations in the next section.

-Next, we substitute the fitting results of $aF_{0}$, $L_{5}^{q}$, and the experimental result of the pion mass~(\ref{eq:exp_mpi}) for formula~(\ref{eq:chipt_f0_fit}).
-We estimate the re-normalized pion decay constant $\hat{F}_{\pi}$ at the physical pion mass.
-The re-normalized pion decay constant $\hat{F}_{\pi}$ calculated using the normal configurations is

-This result is consistent with the result $F_{\pi} =$ 98.82 [MeV], which is computed in the phenomenological model~\cite{Dyakonov2}; however, this value is approximately 10$\%$ larger than the experimental result~(\ref{eq:exp_fpi}).
-We list the computed results of the re-normalized decay constants $\hat{F}_{\pi}$ in Table~\ref{tb:afpi_ampi2_chipt2}.
+Next, we substitute the fitting results of $aF_{0}$, $L_{5}^{q}$ and the experimental result of the pion mass~(\ref{eq:exp_mpi}) for formula~(\ref{eq:chipt_f0_fit}).
+We estimate the renormalized pion decay constant $\hat{F}_{\pi}$ at the physical pion mass.
+The renormalized pion decay constant $\hat{F}_{\pi}$ that is calculated using the normal configurations is $\hat{F}_{\pi} = 101.3(1.7) \ [\mbox{MeV}]$.
+This result is consistent with the result of the phenomenological model~\cite{Dyakonov2} $F_{\pi} =$ 98.82 [MeV], which is computed with the values~(\ref{eq:inst_dens_1}) and~(\ref{eq:ins_size}); however, this value is approximately 10$\%$ larger than the experimental result~\cite{PDG_2017}.
+We list the computed results of the renormalized decay constants $\hat{F}_{\pi}$ in table~\ref{tb:afpi_ampi2_chipt1}.
+We fit the function~(\ref{eq:fit_func1}) to the numerical results of $\hat{F}_{\pi}$.
+The fitting results are $A_{F} = 0.53 (7)$, $B = -4 (15)$ [MeV], and $\chi^{2}/d. o. f. = 2.2/6.0$.

-These numerical results suggest that the re-normalized decay constants $\hat{F}_{0}$ and $\hat{F}_{\pi}$ increase in direct proportion to the one-fourth root of the number density of the instantons and anti-instantons.
+These numerical results suggest that the renormalized decay constants $\hat{F}_{0}$ and $\hat{F}_{\pi}$ increase in direct proportion to the one-fourth root of the number density of the instantons and anti-instantons.